Mental Health Facilities in North Dakota

 Lake Region Human Service Center - Devils Lake, ND

-Lake Region Human Service Center is a mental health facility in Devils Lake, ND, located at 200 Highway 2 West, in the 58301 zip code.
+Lake Region Human Service Center is a mental health facility in Devils Lake, ND, located at 200 Highway 2 West, 58301 zip code area.
 Lake Region Human Service Center provides outpatient treatment and telemedicine/telehealth.
-Lake Region Human Service Center provides behavior modification, couples/family therapy and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
-Lake Region Human Service Center also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
-Some other services available at Lake Region Human Service Center include psychosocial rehabilitation services, illness management and recovery and mentoring/peer support/consumer-run services.
+Lake Region Human Service Center provides cognitive behavioral therapy, individual psychotherapy and trauma therapy to young adults, seniors 65 or older and adults.
+Lake Region Human Service Center also supports people with PTSD, people with trauma and transitional age young adults.
+Additional services offered by Lake Region Human Service Center consist of psychosocial rehabilitation services, court-ordered outpatient treatment and illness management and recovery.

 Dakota Boys And Girls Ranch Western Plains Prtf - Bismarck, ND